jleagle94/final_project/README.md

 type <i></p>
   Rappture </p>
   </i>
 This will automatically run the tool.xml file linked to king_model.py.
 A window will appear.
 Play with parameters.
-Output will be on the RHS of the window as "Result" with three graphs: 1) Density vs. Radius 2) Maximum velocity ("v_max") vs. Radius 3) Gravitational potential energy per unit mass (psi) vs. radius.</p>
+Output will be on the RHS of the window as "Result" with three graphs: 1) Density, &rho;, vs. Radius 2) Maximum velocity ("v_max") vs. Radius 3) Gravitational potential energy per unit mass, &psi;, vs. radius.</p>

 To run python version: </p>
 <i>